 7. They interact with humans well and can be taught tricks.

 - Ferrets are smart and can learn tricks.
-They can learn roll over, shake hands, stand up, and other fun tricks with use of rewards.
+They can learn to roll over, shake hands, stand up, and other fun tricks with the use of rewards.
 They have special ferret treats in the pet stores that work well.
 Bandits Brand ferret treats are good ones.
-They also love the taste of creamy peanut butter on a spoon or baby food bananas
+They also love the taste of creamy peanut butter on a spoon or baby food bananas.

-- Those bought in US pet stores are mostly Marshall ferrets and they will usually have their scent glands removed already.
+- Those bought in US pet stores are mostly Marshall ferrets and they will usually have their scent glands removed during a sometimes controversial procedure called descenting.
 This makes them smell the same as any other house pet.